dotlang/language/README.md

 7. For literals, casting between named and underlying type can be done automatically (Example 4).
 8. If the target type is not a simple identifier, you should enclose it in parentheses (Example 6).
 9. You can cast multiple items at once (Example 7).
-10. The `Type.{}` notation gives you the default value for the given type (empty/zero value).
+10. The `Type(nothing)` notation gives you the default value for the given type (empty/zero value).
+11. The `Type()` notation, casts all currently defined bindings to the given Type based on their name and type (See "autoBind" section for more information).

 **Examples**

-1. `x:int := int.{1.91}`
+1. `x:int := int(1.91)`
-2. `int_value, has_int := int.{int_or_float}`
+2. `int_value, has_int := int(int_or_float)`
 3. `MyInt := int`
 4. `x:MyInt := 100`
 5. `y:int := x`
-6. `x := (func()->T).{t}`
+6. `x := MyFuncType.(t)`
-7. `a, b, c := MyInt.{x,y,z}`
+7. `a, b, c := MyInt(x,y,z)`

 ## Modules

-We have seen how `struct` is defined and used.
-There is another way to define a struct: In a module file.
-In this approach, you don't need to use comma to separate elements inside the struct.
-You just write contents of the struct (bindings and types) in a module file.

-You can import a module inside another module by using `$` compile time function.
-This function just loads the contents of the module file and provides a struct based on that module.
-You can do 3 things with result of a call to `$`:
-1. You can ignore it's output, which will cause bindings and types of that module imported into implicit namespace.
-2. You can embed that type which will cause definitions inside that modules, becomes part of the current module or function (Example 1).
-3. You can assign the output to a named type which you can later use (Example 2).

-All identifiers (bindings and types) are stored in namespaces.
-Each type (struct or module) or function has two namespaces: explicit and implicit.
-Explicit namespace is the collection of all identifiers which are explicitly mentioned inside the struct, module or function.
-Note that inside a function, you can only have bindings and not types.
-Implicit namespace is identifiers that are imported using `$` and it's output is ignored.
-The collections of namespaces, functions, structs and modules create a hierarchy of lookup locations which are used when compiler/runtime search for a type or a binding: Whenever there is a referenec to a symbol, first the local function's explicit namespace will be searched, then implicit namespace will be searched.
-If nothing is found, search will be repeated similarly in the parent struct, then in the module level.

 **Syntax**

-`TypeName := $("/path/to/module")`
+`import "/path/to/module"`
+`import "/path/to/module" { name1 := name2, MyType := ModuleType, ... }`

 **Notes**

+1. You can import other modules into current module so you will be able to use their types and bindings.
+2. If there is going to be name conflict, you can rename some identifiers using notation in the second syntax above.
+Whatever comes before `:=` is parsed as a symbol in current module and what comes on the right side is processed as a symbol from inside the module which is being imported.
-4. If you import multiple modules they will all be merged (Example 5).
+4. You can also import multiple modules at the same time (Example 2).
 5. `/` in the beginning is a shortcut for `file/`.
 Namespace path starts with a protocol which determines the location of the file for a namespace.
 You can also use other namespace protocols like `Github` (Example 6).
 6. You can import multiple modules (with the same prefix) using notation in Example 4.
 7. If an import path starts with `./` or `../` means the module path is relative to the current module.